Guitarbum722/volley-pong/README.md

 # Glossary

 ## spike
-A spike is defined as a final shot or attack following a volley, returned to the opposing side hit in such a manner that the ball is not returnable.
+A spike is defined as a final shot or attack following a volley, returned to the opposing side hit in such a manner that the ball becomes much more difficult to return, and in some cases is not returnable.

 ## No Man's Slam
 The area between the edge of the table and the net.
 No [spikes](#spike) or slams are permitted in this zone.